Chart Color Schemes

 Infrastructure

-Gordonvale has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally
+Gordonvale has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects that could affect this region: Bruce Highway Cairns Southern Access Corridor Stage 3 (Edmonton to Gordonvale), Mount Peter Priority Development Area, Cairns South State Development Area, and North Queensland Youth Alcohol and Other Drugs Residential Rehabilitation Service.
-The following list provides details on those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects that could affect the region: Bruce Highway Cairns Southern Access Corridor Stage 3 from Edmonton to Gordonvale, Mount Peter Priority Development Area, Cairns South State Development Area, and North Queensland Youth Alcohol and Other Drugs Residential Rehabilitation Service.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.